You know those things that take you right back to Momma’s? The smells. The sounds.

 I didn’t realize how special of a blessing that was or that it even was a blessing until much later in life.
 Not many people get to live in the same house their entire childhood.
 Even less get to make as many memories as I did with my mom, dad and two older sisters there.
 It was like our own little fort.
 Three sides of the property were typically walls of corn fields with only the road frontage to connect us to the rest of the world.
 Life happened there.
 So fast.
 Yet, so slow.

 That home is the reason I love making homes feel like everything the word 'home' embodies.
 Momma’s house spoiled me into always wanting a home filled with years and years of stories, memories and meaning.
+Home is home - even when it's a college apartment, rental or a fixer-upper bought on an auction site like my husband and I renovated and now call our first home together.
+Even if it's not your dream 'forever home,' it's a special part of your story and journey.

 If you treasure the memories you make while shopping and the stories you inherit with the purchase of my pieces, I will be forever happy with the work I do.